Restaurant Group full-year turnover rises 9 percent

-Britain's Restaurant Group Plc (RTN.L) said turnover rose 9 percent for the year ended December 30 as more people opted to eat out at its casual dining chains rather than high-end restaurants, and it estimated profit to be slightly ahead of market forecasts.
+Jan 9 Britain's Restaurant Group Plc said turnover rose 9 percent for the year ended Dec.
+30 as more people opted to eat out at its casual dining chains rather than high-end restaurants, and it estimated profit to be slightly ahead of market forecasts.

-The company, which owns the Frankie & Benny's chains, said analysts' average forecast for pre-tax profit for the 52-week period was 64 million pounds.
+The company, which owns the Frankie & Benny's chains, said analysts' average forecast for pretax profit for the 52-week period was 64 million pounds ($103 million).

 Restaurant Group, which also operates the Garfunkel's and Chiquito chains, said like-for-like sales increased 4.5 percent for the year.